boomboomllc/boomboomllc.github.io/index.md

     </a>
     <h1>BoomBoom</h1>
     <p>
-      A clean, private platform for creators to share exclusive content and grow their audience.
+      A place for creators to share exclusive content and grow their audience.
 Launching soon on the iOS App Store.
     </p>

   </div>